 Do they claim that using their product means you have to clean less often or with non-EPA-registered cleaners?
 This is a significant red flag.
 No product can replace daily cleaning, which is technically the removal of organic debris on a surface.
 They may want to claim that you can save time or money by reducing your cleaning regimen, but this is not safe - because it's not possible.

 Products with antimicrobial additives have their place.
 Without the proper research and regulation to back them up, however, their place may not be in your facility.
-In this time of heightened uncertainty and pressure, there are those who will try to capitalize on fear and lack of consistent oversight.
+In a time of heightened uncertainty and pressure, there are those who will try to capitalize on fear and lack of consistent oversight.
 Empower yourself and your team with information about public health claims and additives, and you will be able to see through even the most sophisticated smoke and mirrors.